If you are looking to claim refugee status in Canada, then you must appeal before the Refugee Protection Division (RPD).

 - You already have a convention refugee status in another country to which you can return

-- You already have been granted protected person status in Canada
+- You have already been granted protected person status in Canada

 - You have arrived in Canada through the Canada-United States border